← back to Legal

 (a) the Customer’s rights to access and use the Services shall cease;(b) each party shall, on request, return or destroy the other party’s Confidential Information, subject to legal retention obligations;(c) all amounts accrued and payable up to the effective date of termination shall become immediately due and payable; and(d) Sections intended by their nature to survive shall survive, including provisions relating to fees owed, confidentiality, intellectual property, indemnities, data protection, liability, and dispute resolution.

 11.6 Upon written request made within 30 days after the effective date of expiry or termination, October shall make Customer Content available for export in a commercially reasonable format.
-After that period, October may delete or anonymise Customer Content and Personal Data, subject to applicable law and the Data Processing Addendum.
+After that period, October may delete or anonymise Customer Content and Personal Data in accordance with its standard retention processes, subject to applicable law, the Data Processing Addendum, backup retention cycles, legal retention obligations, audit requirements, and dispute-resolution purposes.

 11.7 Any transition assistance requested by the Customer beyond standard data export may be provided by October at its then-current professional services rates.